LLMscribe/ShogScript/README.md

 ### Latest Iteration of a Shogscript Narrative Engine

-This is a differently-structured pseudocode/ShogScript.
+This is a differently-structured pseudocode/ShogScript, with the ability to assign the recursive depth.
 ```css
 shogscript